nathanmarz/specter-wiki/List-of-Macros.md

 `(replace-in apath transform-fn structure & args)`

-Similar to transform, except returns a pair of [transformed-structure sequence-of-user-ret].
+Similar to `transform`, except returns a pair of `[transformed-structure sequence-of-user-ret]`.
-The transform-fn in this case is expected to return [ret user-ret]. ret is what's used to transform the data structure, while user-ret will be added to the user-ret sequence in the final return. replace-in is useful for situations where you need to know the specific values of what was transformed in the data structure.
+The transform-fn in this case is expected to return `[ret user-ret]`. ret is what's used to transform the data structure, while `user-ret` will be added to the `user-ret` sequence in the final return. replace-in is useful for situations where you need to know the specific values of what was transformed in the data structure.
 This macro will attempt to do inline factoring and caching of the path, falling